 o daily self-massage of the feet, ankles, and arch

 Unfortunately, even with treatment, plantar fasciitis may take a few months to completely heal.
 However, treatment can speed that process as well as reduce pain in the interim.
 Your doctor of chiropractic can evaluate your foot and determine which treatments will be most beneficial to you.

 Additionally, they can assist you with dietary and exercise changes to achieve and maintain a healthy weight and lifestyle.
 In some cases, your chiropractor may refer you to a podiatrist or another specialist, as appropriate, for additional treatment such as medication, steroid injections and as a last resort, surgery.

 If you have foot pain that doesn’t seem to be going away, schedule an evaluation with your local chiropractor.
+If you do not have a regular chiropractor, you can find a TCA member doctor at https://www.tnchiro.com/find-a-doctor/.
 With proper treatment, you may prevent an incidence of plantar fasciitis from becoming a debilitating condition that requires invasive measures.
 Learning the causes of the injury and making modifications to your shoes and lifestyle may also reduce the chance of a recurrence in the future.

 Those feet were made for walking.
 Let your chiropractor help you get back on track!

 1) Plantar Fasciitis (Heel Spurs) A Patient’s Guide by Darryl Curl published in Dynamic chiropractic November 30, 1998, Vol. 16, Issue 25

 2) Web MD – What is Plantar Fasciitis?